08milam/pokercards/README.md

 HOW TO RUN
 ------------------------------------
-* To get started, navigate to the Todo-list repository on GitHub and download the files.
+* To get started, navigate to the Pokercards repository on GitHub and download the files.
 Then, open the folder in Visual Studio Code and launch the live server extension.
 This action  will automatically open the project in your default web browser.

 TECHNOLOGY STACK USED
 ------------------------------------